Donald Kouri: Research interest

-Donald J Kouri carries out research in the fundamental implications of the Heisenberg uncertainty principle and the resulting applications and also generalized coherent states.
+Donald J Kouri carried out research in the fundamental implications of the Heisenberg uncertainty principle and the resulting applications and also generalized coherent states.
 He has also pioneered the research in quantum theory of atomic collisions and molecular collisions.

-He has taught and carried out research in Israel and Germany, and participated in international conferences throughout the world.
+He taught and carried out research in Israel and Germany, and participated in international conferences throughout the world.
+Kouri died on February 9, 2021, at the age of 82.